Gaetano Sciolari Chrome Tubes Flush Mount

 Manufacturer: S.A.
 Boulanger, Liege, Belgium.

-Other versions: Also made with 6 bulbs and in brass and many variations.
+Other versions: This Gaetano Sciolari chrome tubes flush mount was also made with 6 bulbs.
+Made in brass and several variations.

 Angelo Gaetano Sciolari